MEMCTRL (FTMCTRL) — Memory controller stub¶

-GRLIB FTMCTRL (GR712RC §5 / GRLIB IP §17): the fault-tolerant memory controller with EDAC.
-In Lince this is a passive stub — enough to satisfy RTEMS BSP probes, with no timing, bank switching, or EDAC behaviour.
+GRLIB FTMCTRL (GR712RC §5, Tables 28–32): the fault-tolerant PROM / SRAM / SDRAM memory controller with EDAC.
+In Tero this is a passive register stub — enough to satisfy the RTEMS BSP's early probes, with no timing, bank switching, refresh scheduling, or EDAC behaviour (Tero does not model memory latency).

 | Property | Value |